kaised9/University-Lab-CLP_AI-Lab/N-Queens Problem Using Genetic Algorithm/README.md

-# TITLE OF THE PROBLEM :  : Solving the N-Queens Problem Using Genetic Algorithms in Python.
+# TITLE OF THE PROBLEM : Solving the N-Queens Problem Using Genetic Algorithms in Python.

-# PROCEDURE :
+# PROCEDURE/ANALYSIS :

 1. Randomly create an initial population of 100 chessboards.
 Each board places queens randomly on the board.